-I received letter, what can I do?
-I spent all my fake internet coins on drugs on Dream Market
+I received the letter, what do I do?
+I spent all my fake internet coins on drugs from Dream Market

 Don’t consider becoming an hero.
 It’s not worth it.
 Just pay your taxes.
 Also hiring CPA would help you offset some losses, as you can claim internet and phone bills, a home office and more.
 But you need to consult a professional or at least IRS.
 It will be a costly lessson, but the one you’ll need to pay nevertheless.
 And take a look at due date – it’s only 30 days, so you need to act quickly.

 Look for accountant or attorney that understands cryptocurrencies, as especially old people have no clue what this fad called blockchain is.
 Before employing CPA ask few simple cryptocurrency questions to see if he will be able to handle it.
 If he can’t answer simple questions, like where you can trade Aliexpress Bitcoin, it won’t be a good choice.